 Carleton University OnLine is a flexible learning platform that offers a wide array of university credit courses.
 Both local students and students at a distance can take advantage of our online courses.
 Whether at home or traveling abroad, finishing a degree, starting one, or studying for interest, you can find the convenience and flexibility you need through Carleton University OnLine.

-There are two types of CUOL courses: recorded lecture-based courses and web-based courses.
+There are two types of CUOL courses: (1) Recorded lecture-based courses; and (2) web-based courses.

-CUOL recorded courses are filmed on campus during a regular class.
-The lectures are then made available to local and distance students through a number of different channels.
-These CUOL classes are as close as possible to being in the classroom – you can listen to classroom discussions, hear questions and see the lectures just as they are delivered to fellow students.
+- filmed on campus during a regular class.
+The lectures are then available to local and distance students through a number of different methods.
+These CUOL classes feel as close as possible to being in the classroom.
+You can listen to classroom discussions, hear questions and see the lectures just as your fellow students do.
 There is also a course website (cuLearn) where students find resources, including the course outline, discussion groups and assignments.